sonichen/KnowledgeBase/docs/others/network/ch1.md

 > Mbps and upstream rates of up to 30.7 Mbps, bandwidth is shared.
 >
 > FTTH: 2-10Mbps upload; 10-20 Mbps download; bandwidth is not shared.

-R10.
-Describe the most popular wireless Internet access technologies today.
-Compare and contrast them.

-> two popular
->
-> wifi: In a wireless LAN, wireless users transmit/receive packets to/from an base station within a radius of few tens of meters.
-The base station is typically connected to the wired Internet and thus serves to connect wireless users to the wired network.
->
-> 3G 4G wide-area wireless access network.
-In these systems, packets are
->
-> transmitted over the same wireless infrastructure used for cellular telephony, with the base station thus being managed by a telecommunications provider.
-This provides wireless access to users within a radius of tens of kilometers of the base station.